sriksmachi/openai-samples/azure-quiz/readme.md

 The following diagrams shows the high level flow.
 - Step 1: User selects a topic by entering the topic name into `Text Box`
 - Step 2: The application uses chat gpt model (gpt-35-turbo) to generate text related to the topic. *For a production scenario you may feed an existing text corpus, chaptgpt is used here only for demostration purpose.*
-- Step 3: The application uses the text and appends additional prompt to generate MCQs.
+- Step 3: The application uses the text and appends additional prompt to generate multiple choice questions (MCQs).
 - Step 4: The application sends the questions as the response
 - Step 5: User selects the answers and clicks `Submit`

+(*AOI does not share the rights answers for the questions at the moment, hence this application derives the right answers using approach explained in steps 6-9*)

 - Step 6: The application finds the correct answer for each question by using the text generated in Step 2 & question by using gpt model.
 - Step 7: The application receives descriptive answer for each question.
 - Step 8: The application uses similarity model to find the cosine similarity between the vectors of option chosen by the user and the answer provided by the gpt model.
 - Step 9: The application marks the questions as `Correct` if the option with highest cosine similarity is chosen by the user.